TyRawls/portfolio-optimization/docs/_build/html/_sources/project_setup.rst.txt

 You will need to modify the ``.zshrc`` configuration file to add your database credentials and key for the `Financial Marketing Prep (FMP) <https://site.financialmodelingprep.com/developer/docs>`_ API.
-If you haven't already you will need to sign up for this API in order to get FREE key.
+If you haven't already you will need to sign up for this API in order to get a FREE key.

+.. admonition:: Example: FMP API Key

+    FMP_API_KEY="?apikey=257u72xb87f2953y557example407n41"

 To modify the ``.zshrc`` file, open a separate Terminal and execute the below::